What is Margin Trading? A Guide to Margin Trading

 Key Practices for Successful Traders Using Margin Accounts

-Common Terminology in Margin Trading
+Common and Practical Terms in Margin Trading

 Understanding these terms is essential for navigating margin trade platforms: